Swap the stars with the moons, using only knights' moves (as on a chess board). What is the smallest number of moves possible?

 Is it possible to rearrange the numbers 1,2......12 around a clock face in such a way that every two numbers in adjacent positions differ by any of 3, 4 or 5 hours?

 Imagine a pyramid which is built in square layers of small cubes.
 If we number the cubes from the top, starting with 1, can you picture which cubes are directly below this first cube?

-Can you fit the tangram pieces into the outlines of these clocks?
+Can you fit the tangram pieces into the outline of this goat and giraffe?

-Can you fit the tangram pieces into the outline of the child walking home from school?
+Can you fit the tangram pieces into the outline of these rabbits?

-Can you fit the tangram pieces into the outlines of the lobster, yacht and cyclist?
+Can you fit the tangram pieces into the outline of the telescope and microscope?